 9) Regulation, governance, and corporate power

-• AI-synthesised topic description: Who controls AI and how it should be governed through laws, oversight and organisational practices, including the influence of large companies over data, access, risks and long term development directions.
+• AI-generated topic description: Who controls AI and how it should be governed through laws, oversight and organisational practices, including the influence of large companies over data, access, risks and long term development directions.

 • “Ultimately I think AI is too powerful to be in the hands of a wealthy few.
 It's the sort of thing that should be in the hands of government or a strictly regulated independent non-profit.
 I believe this is a technology on par with nuclear weapons in terms of its destructive potential - there's no way we'd allow private companies to have nukes.” said a man in Scotland aged 25-34.